ADHD Therapy for Children & Teens in Calgary

 ADHD Therapy Without a Diagnosis

 You don’t need a formal ADHD diagnosis to get started.
 Whether your child is already diagnosed, waiting for testing, or simply showing signs of attention or regulation difficulties, our therapists can help.
+We also have specialized assessment Psychologists who are trained in diagnosing ADHD.

 Frequently Asked Questions